datawookie/recipes/mains/meat/dad-curry.md

 3. Then add ground ginger and garlic with mutton and braise for 15-20 mins.
 Stir slowly and well.
 4. When meat turns light brown, add sliced tomatoes and salt.
 5. Now you may add potatoes, peas, or any solid vegetables as required.
+6. Optionally add raisins or other dried fruit to give it a sweeter taste.

 ![](https://user-images.githubusercontent.com/6134409/203484396-12ad0837-e7ce-496e-a450-3ffd92af8f8c.jpg)